Medi-Cal FAQ

 What are Asset (Property/Resource) Limits?

-For individuals requesting any of the Non-Modified Adjusted Gross Income (MAGI) Medi-Cal programs, listed below, for any months prior to January 2024 and on or after January 1, 2025, they must meet the asset (property/resource) limits.
+Individuals requesting any of the Non-Modified Adjusted Gross Income (MAGI) Medi-Cal programs, listed below, must meet the asset (property/resource) limits.

 Number of Persons